library(liver)

 Stepwise Regression in Practice: Using step() in R

-We begin by fitting a full linear model using all available predictors:
+We begin by fitting a full linear regression model that includes all available predictors:

 data(marketing, package = "liver")